Dumortierite in White Quartz Cabochons media thumbnails

 Finish Mirror polish

-Hardness 7 Mohs — we recommend a closed bezel setting
+Hardness 7 Mohs — we recommend bezel setting

 Treatment Untreated

-Dumortierite is an aluminum nesosilicate that crystallizes under high-grade metamorphic conditions, primarily in aluminous rocks (such as aluminous schists or granulites).
-When magma or hydrothermal fluids introduce later quartz to an area where dumortierite already exists, the quartz can cement and engulf the acicular dumortierite crystals, creating a composite rock where the blue of the dumortierite is entangled in the white network of the quartz.
-The result is a stone with inherent contrast: the milky opacity of massive quartz against the dense blue of aluminum silicate.
+Dumortierite is an aluminum nesosilicate that crystallizes under high-grade metamorphic conditions, mainly in aluminous rocks (such as aluminous schists or granulites).
+When magma or hydrothermal fluids introduce quartz subsequent to an area where dumortierite already exists, the quartz can cement and engulf the acicular dumortierite crystals, creating a composite rock where the blue of the dumortierite is entangled in the white network of the quartz.

 • Stud earrings or minimalist rings — The dimensions make these pieces ideal candidates for everyday jewelry in a discreet format.